ArnavGoel03/Power-grid-analysis/README.md

   3. Recompute \(T\) each time to form the null distribution.
   4. The p-value is the fraction of shuffled \(T\) values at least as large as the observed \(T\).

-- **Result:** The permutation test produced **p ≈ 0.366**, so at $\alpha = 0.05$ we **fail to reject H₀**.
+- **Result:** The permutation test produced **p ≈ 0.366**, so at alpha = 0.05 we **fail to reject null hypothesis (H₀)**.
 The results do not provide sufficient statistical evidence that the model performs differently for severe weather outages than for non-weather outages.
 Therefore, we do not find the model to perform unfairly under this metric.

 <img src="assets/fairness_rmse_perm.png" width="800" height="600" alt="Permutation test RMSE difference by weather group">